You are here

 To read more about PEDL, please read the Research Strategy.

-PEDL supports the UN Global Compact and it's principles.
+PEDL supports the UN Global Compact and its principles.
 To find out more, please visit the UN Global Compact webpage.
 The UN Global Compact principles are part of PEDL's Code of Conduct for Researchers.